nozer0/nozer0.github.io/_posts/en/2014-02-11-how-to-use-svn.md

 	#           r19' + r13:23 <- feature1 working copy
 ```

 The last step, merge back to trunk and delete the branch.
-Please pay notice that 'reintegrate' option is required for this situation, used to indicate merge the change differences back to parent path from branch between the latest synchronise revision and 'HEAD'.
+Please pay notice that 'reintegrate' option is required for this situation, used to indicate merge the change differences back to parent path from branch between the latest synchronous revision and 'HEAD'.

 ```sh
 	svn ci -m 'feature1 complete'